escopecz/veetr/firmware/readme.md

 **Conditionally Present:**
 - `AWS` - Only present if wind sensor is connected and working
-- `AWD` - Only present if wind sensor is connected and working
+- `AWA` - Only present if wind sensor is connected and working
+- `TWS` - Only present if wind sensor and GPS are working (calculated from AWS, AWA, SOG)
+- `TWA` - Only present if wind sensor and GPS are working (calculated from AWA, SOG)
 - `heel` - Only present if BNO080 IMU sensor is detected and working
 - `HDM` - Only present if BNO080 magnetometer is working and has valid data
 - `accelX`, `accelY`, `accelZ` - Only present if BNO080 accelerometer is working and has valid data